Pre-action protocols and seeking repossession of private rented housing on rent arrears grounds

 The process for ending a tenancy, and the reasons you are allowed to bring a tenancy to an end, can be different depending on what type of tenancy your tenant has.
 It is important that you use the correct procedure when you end a tenancy – if you do not do this, you may be breaking the law.

-As this guidance is for the pre-action requirements (PARs), this section will only focus what could happen in relation to the rent arrears grounds for eviction.
+As this guidance is for the pre-action protocols (PAPs), this section will only focus what could happen in relation to the rent arrears grounds for eviction.

 As highlighted throughout this guidance, the aim is to sustain a tenancy, as far as possible, so that tenants can remain in their homes, if that is what they want.
 So the focus is on working towards a payment plan to address the arrears, whilst maximising the tenant’s awareness to access any financial support they might be entitled to.
 This could be awareness raising, which as a landlord, you are in a unique position to do.

-As an illustration, this is a scenario of how, as a landlord, could help, and ultimately (and hopefully) avoid the need to carry out the eviction action.
+As an illustration, this is a scenario of how you, as a landlord, could help, and ultimately (and hopefully) avoid the need to carry out the eviction action.

 - landlord becomes aware the tenant is falling into arrears, and it is not typical behaviour for the tenant (eg. they might occasionally be a few days late, but do pay their rent)